Dollar rallies, reversing course, but doubts remain

 Investors were still digesting Thursday's Treasury Department data that showed China and Japan led an exodus from U.S. Treasuries in June after the first signals the U.S. central bank was preparing to wind back its stimulus.

-The sales were part of $66.9 billion of net sales by foreigners of long-term U.S. securities in June, a fifth straight month of outflows and the largest since August 2007, U.S. Treasury Department data showed.
+The sales were part of $66.9 billion of net sales by foreigners of long-term U.S. securities in June, a fifth straight month of outflows and the largest since August 2007, U.S. Treasury Department data showed on Thursday.

-"Ultimately, rising bond yields will support the dollar, but not against such a big change in the backdrop."

-Ten-year Treasury yields traded at a two-year peak of 2.866 percent, while the gap between two-year Treasury yields and their Japanese counterpart rose to the highest in six weeks, Reuters data showed.
+Ten-year Treasury yields traded near two-year peaks, while the gap between two-year Treasury yields and their Japanese counterpart rose to its highest in six weeks, Reuters data showed.

 Part of the reason for yen bids volatility was positioning ahead of the weekend.